 All pertinent information, including schedules, selection lists and the policies and procedures, are posted at fwskiing.org and facebook.com/farwestskiing.
-For questions or further information, please see the Far West website or contact the FWS administrator Lucy Schram; lucy@fwskiing.org | 530.559.4130.
+For questions or further information, please see fwskiing.org or contact the FWS administrator Lucy Schram | lucy@fwskiing.org | 530.559.4130.